mikepigott/CourseProject/README.md

 > *Note:* This server requires Python 2.x.
 For running on a Mac with both Python 2.7 and Python 3.x, see the `start_expertsearch.sh` script.

 >If you are using Windows OS, please install Windows Subsystem for Linux (WSL) and install all the required modules.
 You can then run the gunicorn command specified above.
+You could also use Docker or Cygwin in a similar way to run the code.

 ## Installation